xJustinW/Splunk-Enterprise-Home-Lab/README.md

 <h2>Making Alerts & Dashboards</h2>

-<p>With knowing what I know now about creating visualizations, I will now create a dashbaord.</p>
+<p>With the knowledge I've learned about creating visualizations, I will now create a dashbaord.</p>
 <p>Here are some tips in adjusting a visualization to prepare it to be displayed on a dashboard.</p>

 - I can adjust the type of chart/table/map I use by selecting this Chart dropdown.